 #5.
 Follow the FIVE rules of charting.

 This is a little in-depth and requires some practice.
-You can learn the details of the FIVE rules and get a clearer understanding in my Ditch Your Birth Control Protocol here.
+You can learn the details of the FIVE rules and get a clearer understanding in my Fix Your Birth Control Protocol here.

 Here’s an example of a healthy menstrual cycle with temperatures only (no cervical fluid) and basic rules of charting.
 Keep in mind that yours doesn’t have to look exactly like this to be healthy. 🙂

 If you have PCOS you might see many consistently low temps (1), false peaks where your cervical fluid becomes more fertile but there is no ovulation (2,3) and a delayed temp rise (4).
+This is because your body can attempt to ovulate multiple times in one cycle, so you’ll see a potential an increase in fertile quality cervical fluid when it is attempting to do that.
 See below: